HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Changing your air filter is necessary to maintain the health and efficiency of your home’s HVAC system.
 Anytime your use your AC or furnace, the air filter will get dirty as dust and particles flow through the system and accumulate on the filter.

-For most homes, the air filter will need to be changed every 1-3 months.
+For most homes, the air filter should be changed every 1-3 months.
 However, you should check your air filter every month to see its condition and if it needs to be changed.

 Activities such as home renovations, leaving doors to the outside open, and kids playing in the house can accelerate the accumulation of dust and particles on your air filter.